Three Quick Tips for Maximizing Residential Mailboxes

 The first step to maximizing your residential mailbox is to affix your home’s address on it with Mailbox Address Plaques or Mailbox Address Numbers.
 By affixing an address to residential mailboxes, you help ensure that your postal carrier places the right mail in the right mailbox.
 Additionally, by placing your address upon your residential mailbox, you provide a helpful and easy-to-spot guide to your home for guests and service personnel who are unfamiliar with where to find your home.
 For instance, this is a great added benefit should you ever put you home on the real estate market.

 When placing mailbox address numbers on your residential mailbox consider placing them along the side of the mailbox or along the top (using a mailbox topper).
-This is preferable over affixing mailbox address numbers upon the mailbox door because when the mailbox door is opened the address numbers can no longer be seen.
+This is preferable to placing mailbox address numbers on the door, as opening the mailbox door makes the numbers invisible.

 Special Lite Locking InsertStep Two: Locking Mailboxes

-Due to the increase in mail theft over the past decade, one of the most important improvements homeowners can make to their residential mailboxes is to install a locking mechanism on their mailbox or to order new Locking Residential Mailboxes.
+Due to the rise in mail theft over the past decade, one of the most important upgrades homeowners can make to their home mailboxes is to install a locking mechanism or to invest in new Locking Home Mail Receptacles.

-For homeowners with residential mailboxes that do not need to be replaced, a locking insert can be installed into many Post Mount Residential Mailboxes.
-For homeowner’s installing a new residential mailbox, the cost of adding a locking mechanism is often nominal in comparison to its effectiveness.
-To add it, simply call your local postmaster and get permission to install a locking mechanism and then order your new locking mailbox or locking mailbox insert from The MailboxWorks.
+Homeowners with home mailboxes that do not need replacement can add a locking insert to many post-mounted mail receptacles.
+For those installing a new curbside mailbox, including a locking mechanism often costs very little compared to its effectiveness.
+Simply contact your local postmaster for permission to install a locking mechanism, then order your new locking mailbox or locking insert from The MailboxWorks.

 Step Three: Maintain Your Residential Mailbox

 The first impression given to guests, neighbors and those driving by your home is your residential mailbox.
-There are three primary maintenance tasks that should be done to keep your residential mailbox looking top-notch:
+To keep your residential mailbox looking top-notch, focus on three primary maintenance tasks:

 First, once every season (four times a year), follow the manufacturer’s recommendations and clean your mailbox.
 Many recommend using a mild cleaning solution and a wet towel so just take those items out with you when you go to retrieve your mail.
 Then wipe down the exterior and interior to keep your residential mailbox looking its best.